Radd99/Sorting-Visualiser/README.md

 # Sorting Visualiser

-This is a project I have developed to visualise various sorting algorithms Please use it in desktop
+This is a project I have developed to visualise various sorting algorithms Please use it on a bigger screen.

 # Getting Started with Create React App